Battle of Chacabuco: Battle

 San Martín sent his troops down the mountain starting at midnight on the 11th to prepare for an attack at dawn.
 By dawn, his troops were much closer to the royalists than anticipated, but they fought hard and heroically.
 Meanwhile, Soler's troops had to descend a narrow path that proved long and arduous, taking longer than expected.
 General O’Higgins, supposedly overcome with passion upon seeing his homeland, abandoned the planned attack and charged ahead with his 1,500 men.
 What exactly transpired during this part of the battle is fiercely debated.
 O’Higgins claimed the royalists had stopped retreating and began advancing toward his troops.
 He argued that if he had ordered his men to retreat back up the narrow path, they would have been picked off one by one.
 San Martín, noticing O’Higgins' premature advance, ordered Soler to charge the royalist flank, relieving pressure on O’Higgins and allowing his troops to hold their ground.

 The ensuing firefight lasted into the afternoon.
 The tide turned for the Army of the Andes as Soler captured a key royalist artillery position.
 At this point, the royalists set up a defensive square around the Chacabuco Ranch.
 O’Higgins charged the center of the royalist position, while Soler moved into position behind the royalists, cutting off any chance of retreat.
 O’Higgins and his men overwhelmed the royalist troops, and when the royalists attempted to flee, Soler's forces cut them off and pushed toward the ranch.
 Hand-to-hand combat ensued in and around the ranch until every royalist soldier was either killed or taken captive.
 Five hundred royalist soldiers were killed and 600 were taken prisoner.
 The Army of the Andes lost only twelve men in battle, though an additional 120 died from wounds sustained during the fighting.
 Maroto managed to escape, thanks to the speed of his horse, though he was slightly injured.

 Aftermath

 The remaining royalist troops retreated to the southern tip of Chile, where they established a small enclave, forming what was essentially a mini Spanish Chile.
 They were reinforced by sea and continued to pose a threat to the Chilean nation until they were ultimately forced to withdraw by sea to Lima.
 Interim governor Francisco Ruiz-Tagle presided over an assembly that initially designated San Martín as governor.
 However, San Martín declined the position, calling for a new assembly, which appointed O'Higgins as Supreme Director of Chile.
 This marked the beginning of the "Patria Nueva" period in Chile's history.

-The Battle of Chacabuco, fought on February 12, 1817, was a pivotal event during the Chilean War of Independence, resulting in a decisive victory for the independence forces led by General José de San Martín and Bernardo O'Higgins over the Spanish royalists.
 The aftermath of the battle had several significant outcomes: